What is a Managed Service Provider (MSP)?

 • Increased productivity as the MSP can work on projects even when internal staff are on holiday, sick or tied up on other projects

-• Out of hours support when internal team members are unavailable
+• Out-of-hours support when internal team members are unavailable

 • Reduced pressure on internal IT staff swamped under a flurry of service tickets, enabling them to focus on important strategic work